Conditions

 Stained Teeth

-Conditions Stained Teeth Stained teeth show a distinct colour change or discolouration.
+Stained Teeth Stained teeth show a distinct colour change or discolouration.
 Commonly, teeth can become stained due to an external source which leaves surface residues from food and drink, tobacco consumption and the use of mouthwashes.
 What causes stained teeth?
-Sometimes, however, the perceived stains are of intrinsic origin, such as the case of
+Sometimes, however, the perceived stains are of intrinsic origin, such as the case of natural

 Stained Teeth Read More »